PsyTeachR/ug2-practical/docs/index.md

 **Contact:** This book is a living document and will be regularly checked and updated for improvements.
 Should you have any issues using the book or queries, please contact [Phil McAleer](mailto:philip.mcaleer@glasgow.ac.uk).

 **R Version:** This book has been written with R version 3.5.1 (2018-07-02)

+**Randomising Seed:** In chapters that use some level of randomisation, where we have remembered, the seed is set as 1409.